Somnus-K/MATLAB-Minesweeper/README.md

 4. Left-click to reveal a tile, if you reveal a mine you lose.
 5. Right-click to place a flag on a tile that you suspect is a mine.
 6. Once all **safe** tiles have been revealed you win the game.

-**DISCLAIMER: Depending on the resolution of your monitor, typing too large of dimensions for the board may cause the window to extend outside your monitor's display making it unplayable.
-There is no safeguard to make sure you aren't setting too large of a board.**